 The web can feel pretty anonymous sometimes, and that works against many projects.
 Most users are inherently suspicious when it comes to making a purchase from someone they don’t know – especially someone who might live far away, and who can blame them?

 Photography benefits a website in two ways.
 First, they’re an excellent way to showcase a product you may be selling.
 Second, photographs help create a connection between you and your customer.
-When your customer can see the people who work at your company, they’re more likely to trust you.
+When your customers can see the people who work at your company, they’re more likely to trust you.

 We have professional photographers and studios ready to develop custom photography for all your website needs.
 This includes photos of products, people and whatever else may be needed.
 These photographers work with my studio to create an aesthetically pleasing, cohesive project.